sim-trhepd-rheed/sim-trhepd-rheed/README.md

 $ make

-Then the following files will be generated
+Then the following binary files will be generated

 bulk.exe